You can use the Docker image

 cd zeebe-broker-*ZEEBE_BROKER_EXPORTERS_ELASTICSEARCH_CLASSNAME=io.camunda.zeebe.exporter.ElasticsearchExporter ./bin/broker

-You’ll know Zeebe has started successfully when you see a message similar to the following:
+You’ll know Zeebe has started successfully when you see a message similar to:

 [partition-0] [0.0.0.0:26501-zb-actors-0] INFO io.camunda.zeebe.raft - Joined raft in term 0[exporter] [0.0.0.0:26501-zb-actors-1] INFO io.camunda.zeebe.broker.exporter.elasticsearch - Exporter opened

-You’ll know Operate has started successfully when you see messages similar to the following:
+You’ll know Operate has started successfully when you see messages similar to:

 DEBUG 1416 --- [ Thread-6] o.c.o.e.w.BatchOperationWriter : 0 operations lockedDEBUG 1416 --- [ Thread-4] o.c.o.z.ZeebeESImporter : Latest loaded position for alias [zeebe-record-deployment] and partitionId : 0INFO 1416 --- [ Thread-4] o.c.o.z.ZeebeESImporter : Elasticsearch index for ValueType DEPLOYMENT was not found, alias zeebe-record-deployment.
 Skipping.